The Best Magnetic Shower Curtains (2026)

 Size71x74

 The River Dream takes the opposite approach to the Titanker.
 Instead of a clear plastic liner with a weighted edge, it is a 100% cotton blend curtain measuring 71 by 74 inches, and it fights billowing the old-fashioned way: by being heavy.
-A dense fabric curtain simply does not lift and drift the way a thin sheet does, and the weighted hem reinforces that.
+A dense fabric curtain does not lift and drift the way a thin sheet does, and the weighted hem reinforces that.
 The payoff is feel.
-This is a curtain you notice when you brush past it, soft and substantial in a way no PEVA liner can match, and it looks like something you chose on purpose rather than settled for.
+You notice this curtain when you brush past it, soft and substantial in a way no PEVA liner can match, and it looks like something you chose on purpose rather than settled for.

 Also Great